hashim222/p5-coding-library/user-story.md

   - As a site user, I would like to have a site registration option so I can access all the website's functionality

+- ### Contact Form

+  - As a site user, I would like to have an option for the contact form so I can get in touch with the site owner if I encounter any bugs.

 ## ADMIN STORIES

 - ### About Page